Mazar-i-Sharif: Since 2001

-Following the September 11 attacks in 2001, Mazar-i-Sharif was the first Afghan city to fall to the U.S.-backed Northern Alliance (United Front).
+Following the September 11 attacks in 2001, Mazar-i-Sharif was the first Afghan city to fall to the U.S.-backed Afghan military alliance, Northern Alliance (United Front).
 The Taliban's defeat in Mazar quickly turned into a rout from the rest of the north and west of Afghanistan.
 After the Battle of Mazar-i-Sharif in November 2001, the city was officially captured by forces of the Northern Alliance.
 They were joined by the United States Special Operations Forces and supported by U.S. Air Force aircraft.
-As many as 3,000 Taliban fighters who surrendered were reportedly massacred by the Northern Alliance after the battle, and reports also place U.S. ground troops at the scene of the massacre.
-The Irish documentary Afghan Massacre: The Convoy of Death investigated these allegations.
-Filmmaker Doran claims that mass graves of thousands of victims were found by United Nations investigators.
-The Bush administration reportedly blocked investigations into the incident.
+After this battle, the Northern Alliance advanced towards the city of Kunduz, which was the last remaining Taliban stronghold in northern Afghanistan.
+The siege of the city lasted two weeks with the city being captured on November 25.
+Around 8,000 Taliban fighters were captured.
+They were taken to Mazar-i-Sharif and then to Sheberghan prison in Jowzjan Province.
+Between 400 and 3,000 prisoners were reportedly massacred by the Northern Alliance during the journey and buried in mass graves in the Dasht-e Leili desert west of Sheberghan.

 The city slowly came under the control of the Karzai administration after 2002, which is led by President Hamid Karzai.
 The 209th Corps (Shaheen) of the Afghan National Army is based at Mazar-i-Sharif, which provides military assistance to northern Afghanistan.
 The Afghan Border Police headquarters for the Northern Zone is also located in the city.
 Despite the security put in place, there are reports of Taliban activities and assassinations of tribal elders.
 Officials in Mazar-i-Sharif reported that between 20 and 30 Afghan tribal elders have been assassinated in Balkh Province in the last several years.
 There is no conclusive evidence as to who is behind it but majority of the victims are said to have been associated with the Hezb-i Islami political party.

 Small-scale clashes between militias belonging to different commanders persisted throughout 2002, and were the focus of intensive UN peace-brokering and small arms disarmament programme.
 After some pressure, an office of the Afghan Independent Human Rights Commission opened an office in Mazar in April 2003.
 There were reports about northern Pashtun civilians being ethnically cleansed by the other groups, mainly by ethnic Tajiks, Hazaras and Uzbeks.

 NATO-led peacekeeping forces in and around the city provided assistance to the Afghan government.
 ISAF Regional Command North, led by Germany, is stationed at Camp Marmal which lies next to Mazar-i-Sharif Airport.
 Since 2006, Provincial Reconstruction Team Mazar-i-Sharif had unit commanders from Sweden on loan to ISAF.
 The unit is stationed at Camp Northern Lights which is located 10 km west of Camp Marmal.
 Camp Nidaros, located within Camp Marmal, has soldiers from Latvia and Norway and is led by an ISAF-officer from Norway.

 In 2006, the discovery of new Hellenistic remains was announced.